ObolNetwork/charon-distributed-validator-cluster/README.md

 Ensure you have [docker](https://docs.docker.com/engine/install/) and [git](https://git-scm.com/downloads) installed.
 Also, make sure `docker` is running before executing the commands below.

-1. Clone the [charon-distributed-validator-cluster](https://github.com/ObolNetwork/charon-distributed-validator-cluster) template repo and `cd` into the directory.
+1. Clone the [charon-distributed-validator-cluster](https://github.com/ObolNetwork/charon-distributed-validator-cluster) repo and `cd` into the directory.

    ```sh
    # Clone the repo